inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

 4. You may have problems installing JOSM if Java is not already installed on your computer.
-Install Java by running :file:`jre-8u25-windows-i586` in the :file:`software` folder.
+Install Java by running :file:`jre-8u25-windows-i586` in the :file:`software/` folder.
 The exact version may be different.
 The most up-to-date version can also be downloaded here:
    `http://www.java.com/en/download/ <http://www.java.com/en/download/>`_

 5. Find the JOSM install file on your computer.
 It should be named :file:`josm-setup.exe`.
 Double-click it to begin setup.

-6. Click :guilabel:`OK`, :guilabel:`Next`, :guilabel:`I Agree`, and
+6. Click :guilabel:`OK`, :guilabel:`Next`, :guilabel:`I Agree` and
    :guilabel:`Install`.
 When the installation is complete, click :guilabel:`Finish` to launch JOSM for the first time.
 Later when you want to start JOSM, you can do so by clicking on the :guilabel:`Start Menu` in